-As you know, we created the first breath freshener made without sugar, alcohol, or sugar alcohols.
+As you know, we created the first breath serum and the only breath freshener made without sugar, alcohol, or sugar alcohols.
 One of these 'sugar alcohols' that we knew to stay clear of has made headlines this week.
 Studies are coming out to caution consumption of Erythritol.
 So let's get into why!

 Sugar alcohols, like Erythritol, have become increasingly popular as sugar substitutes in recent years.
 They are marketed as healthy alternatives to sugar, with claims that they can help people lose weight, maintain healthy blood sugar levels, and prevent tooth decay.
 However, sugar alcohols are not the perfect solution to these problems and can have negative effects on health.